mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **Notes You Primarily Read:** Reduce friction for your most common interaction.

 It provides reliable "open in read mode" behavior for the notes you specify.

+<a id="conflict-detection"></a>
+## 🚦 Conflict Detection & Diagnostics

+To help you maintain a clean and predictable configuration, **Enhanced Read Mode Control** includes a conflict detection system for your path-based rules.

+*   **How it works:** When enabled, the plugin analyzes your "Default Read-Only" and "Strict Read-Only" lists for files and folders to identify potential conflicts or redundancies.
+    *   **Direct Conflicts:** Same file/folder path in both a "Default" and "Strict" list.
+    *   **Override Warnings:** A file in a "Default" list that resides within a "Strict" folder (the file will be strict).
+    *   **Informational:** A file in a "Strict" list that resides within a "Default" folder (the file's strict rule takes precedence).
+    *   **Redundancies:** A file explicitly listed that is already covered by a folder rule of the same mode.
+*   **Enabling Detection:**
+    *   Go to **Settings** > **Community Plugins** > **Enhanced Read Mode Control**.
+    *   Under the "**Feedback, Debugging & Diagnostics**" section, toggle on "**Enable Conflict Detection**".
+*   **Visual Indicators:**
+    *   If conflicts are detected and detection is enabled, items in your path lists that are involved in a conflict or redundancy will be:
+        *   Marked with a warning icon (⚠️).
+        *   Displayed with their path text in an orange/warning color.
+        *   Hovering over the item or its icon will show a tooltip explaining the specific issue.
+*   **Notifications:**
+    *   You can also enable "**Notify on Configuration Conflicts**".
+If active, a summary notification will appear when you open the settings or save changes if any conflicts are found.
+*   **Diagnostics Section:**
+    *   When conflict detection is enabled and conflicts are present, a "Configuration Diagnostics" summary will appear at the top of the plugin's settings tab.

+This feature helps ensure your rules behave as expected and highlights areas where your configuration might be simplified or clarified. *Currently, conflict detection applies only to exact path rules for files and folders, not regex patterns.*

 <a id="roadmap"></a>
 ## 🚀 Future Features (Roadmap)